isaacbraun/braun-bauen-hugo/content/about/index.md

 - Managed and developed the university's ~1500-page marketing website
 - Supported and collaborated with over 150 content editors in varying departments
 - Led team of students through front-end development and content management projects
-- Developed a new curriculum catalog front-end, providing easier access to crucial information for faculty and students
+- Developed a new curriculum catalog front-end, providing better access to crucial information for faculty and students
 - Acted as liaison to the IT Department for the website server and office hardware
 {{% /markdown %}}
 {{< /resume-item >}}